 Because I tend to pay a great deal of attention to how I appear to the world, it is important to sometimes let go of all that outside stuff.
 I tend to carry around a carefully polished image of who I want the world to think I am.
 When I let that image drop, I might be able to see who I really am behind the images.
 It is good for me to let go of old, artificial ideas about who I am.

 One of the ways I can help myself drop the mask is by cultivating friendships with people who need and want nothing from me, and from whom I have no needs or wants.
 These are the friends who see the real me, with whom I can let myself show openly and honestly.
-I should look for people who have nothing to hide and from whom I have nothing to hide, and value them for who they are, not what they do (or what they can do for me).
+Who are the people in my life who have nothing to hide, and from whom I have nothing to hide?
+Do I value them for who they are, not what they do (or what they can do for me)?

-When I am with my friends, what do we talk about?
+When I am with my closest friends, what do we talk about?

 Are my friends’ victories (and defeats) as important to me as my own?